Short-term opportunities and risks

 Litigation and claims

-We use an internal control system to limit risks from potential infringements of rights or laws.
+We use our internal control system to limit risks from potential infringements of rights or laws.
 For example, we try to avoid patent and licensing disputes whenever possible through extensive clearance research.
 As part of our Group-wide Compliance Program, our employees receive regular training.